CLKTCK/ctf-write-ups/README.md

 # ctf-writeups
-Description of how to solve some CTF problems
+Solutions to some CTF problems